-If you are a passenger in a car accident, you may be scared and confused if you are hurt.
+If you are injured as a passenger in a car accident, you may be scared and confused if you are hurt.
 You may not understand whose insurance policy will cover you.
 Will you be covered by your insurance, your driver’s or the other driver’s policy?
 The matter can be complicated if a friend or relative was driving the car in which you were hurt.

 Filing a Claim With the Other Driver’s Insurance Policy